cycorp/api-suite/core-api-spec/README.md

 ### Java

-* `JDK 1.7` or greater to build; code can be run on Java 6.
+* Java 7 or greater to run, `JDK 1.7` or greater to build.
 * [Apache Maven](http://maven.apache.org/) version `3.2` or higher to build the sources.
 If you are new to Maven, you may wish to view the [quick start](http://maven.apache.org/run-maven/index.html).

-The APIs may be used without Maven via the `cyc-core-api-1.0.0-rc6-jar-with-dependencies.jar`.
+The APIs may be used without Maven via the `cyc-core-api-1.0.0-rc7.0-jar-with-dependencies.jar`.
 See [Standalone Bundle](#standalone-bundle), below.

 ### Cyc Server

 The following Cyc server releases are supported:

 * **ResearchCyc 4.0q** or higher.
-Requires [server code patching](server-patching.md).
+Requires server code patching (see below).
 * **EnterpriseCyc 1.7-preview** or higher.
-Requires [server code patching](server-patching.md).
+Requires server code patching.

-The Core APIs also include support for the planned upcoming release of **OpenCyc 5.0-preview**, although OpenCyc does not have support for advanced features such as QuerySearch or ProofViewJustification.
-Classes and methods which are not supported by OpenCyc will reflect this in their javadoc description and in their signature by declaring that they throw a `com.cyc.session.exception.OpenCycUnsupportedServerException`.

 For inquiries about obtaining a suitable version of Cyc, please visit the [Cyc Dev Center downloads page](http://dev.cyc.com/downloads/).